 I was pregnant with our 2nd child and had no clue what to expect.
-It was a whole new world for me.
-I luckily had a group of other wives whose husbands were in the same Company with mine.
-This made it a little easier to say goodbye.
+Deployments were a whole new world for me.
+Luckily I had a group of other wives whose husbands were in the same Company as mine.
+This made saying goodbye a little easier.

 I went home to my house with my little boy and we started the deployment.
-At first, it felt like I could handle it.
+At first, the deployment felt manageable.
 My mom was going to come and stay with us for two months when the baby was supposed to come.
 I knew I would be busy with a newborn and a two-year-old.

 My son was born, my husband came home for R&R, then he left again.
 My mom went home.
 My son got sick.
 He got better.
 Spring came.

-As the months went on, it got harder and harder.
+As the months went on, the deployment got harder and harder.

 Having a community to depend on is the #1 thing you can do when you reach this point of the deployment.

 When you feel so lonely and you would give anything to have a real conversation with another adult.
-When you crave your husband’s touch, but you know you have to wait for it.
-Having a community of other wives to talk about this with is what got me through those months.
+When you crave your spouse’s touch, but you know you have to wait for a while for that.
+Having a community of other spouses to talk about this with is what got me through those months.

 When they told us that our husbands would be extended during the surge in Iraq in 2007, that they would not come home after a year, we all met at McDonald’s to let the kids play.
 We cried together and tried to figure out how we were going to get through this deployment extension.
 We knew we could not handle this alone.
 We knew we needed each other.